bhavya1600/RepoSage/backend/analysis_results.md

 <details>
   <summary><strong>File: <a href="https://github.com/bhavya1600/RepoSage/blob/main/backend/src/utils/github.js">backend/src/utils/github.js</a></strong></summary>

-  Give a one or two liner description of the code file.
-This code file provides utility functions for handling GitHub URLs, specifically for parsing repository information.
+  This code file (backend/src/utils/github.js) provides utility functions for handling GitHub repository URLs.

 **1. Main purpose and responsibilities**:
 The main purpose of this file is to parse GitHub repository URLs and extract the owner and repository name from them.

 **2. Key functions and their purposes**:
-- `parseGitHubUrl(url: string)`: This function expects a string input representing a GitHub repository URL, processes it to extract the owner and repository name, and returns an object containing these values as strings.
+- `parseGitHubUrl(url: string)`: This function expects a URL of type string, processes it to extract the owner and repository name from the GitHub URL, and returns an object containing `owner` (string) and `repo` (string) without the '.git' suffix.

 **3. Important interactions with other parts of the system**:
-This function can be used by other modules in the backend to validate and extract repository information from user-provided URLs, facilitating interactions with GitHub APIs or other functionalities that require repository details.
+This function can be utilized by other modules that require GitHub repository information, such as analysis or data retrieval components, ensuring that the input URLs are correctly formatted before further processing.

 **4. Notable features or patterns**:
-The function employs error handling to manage invalid URLs and uses the URL API for robust parsing, ensuring that only correctly formatted GitHub URLs are processed.
+The function employs error handling using try-catch blocks to manage invalid URL formats, ensuring robustness in parsing operations.

-Overall, this code file is essential for ensuring that GitHub URLs are correctly interpreted, providing a reliable way to extract necessary repository information for further operations within the application.
+Overall, this utility function is essential for ensuring that GitHub URLs are correctly interpreted, facilitating seamless interactions with GitHub-related functionalities in the application.

   ---
 </details>